mozman/ezdxf/README.md

-- The `drawing` add-on is a translation layer to send DXF data to a render backend, interfaces to [matplotlib](https://pypi.org/project/matplotlib/), which can export images as png, pdf or svg, and [PyQt5](https://pypi.org/project/PyQt5/) are implemented.
+- The `drawing` add-on is a translation layer to send DXF data to a render backend, interfaces to [matplotlib](https://pypi.org/project/matplotlib/), which can export images as PNG, PDF or SVG, and [PyQt5](https://pypi.org/project/PyQt5/) are implemented.
 - `r12writer` add-on to write basic DXF entities direct and fast into a DXF R12 file or stream
 - `iterdxf` add-on to iterate over DXF entities from the modelspace of huge DXF